merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 - patch `PLIST` and remove everything connected to `gtk-doc`, then package doesn't include the documentation (maybe it's even not needed)
 - or, download a binary package for any platform (docs are just html) and put the files into `.work/destdir/usr/pkg/share`.

+### www/netsurf

+Successfully, the new browser on Solaris!
+I had to patch some files and add missing libs to `LDFLAGS`.

+### textproc/groff

+`groff` is a text processor which can be found in each system. pkgsrc's build enables `groff-docs` by default and needs `py-pdf`.
+as it's said on python website, `py-pdf` doesn't need any dependencies in general, but if image extraction is needed, it needs `Pillow` which needs **Rust**.
+Fail.

+I disabled `groff-docs` just running: `bmake install PKG_OPTIONS.groff=-groff-docs CFLAGS+=-D__EXTENSIONS__`
+I guess I will try to build `py-pdf` without Pillow if another package would need it...

 ---

 Also, I used ChatGPT asking questions and copy-pasting errors.
 Sometimes it provided too much information, but it could help where to look/patch/fix/etc.